gondoi/pyrax/docs/cloud_dns.md

 The same approach of using `offset` and `limit` will work with subdomains, records, and PTR records.
 The methods for the next and previous page of results have similar names, which are noted in their respective sections below.

+### Iterators
+To make working with large numbers of domains simpler, `pyrax` provides the `get_domain_iterator()` method.
+This will return an iterable object that will handle the paging requests for you, so you can treat them as a single request.
+For this example, assume that you have 250 domains named from 'example001.edu' to 'example250.edu'.
+Instead of the multiple commands you would need to use as in the example above, you can iterate through them in a single command:

+    for domain in dns.get_domain_iterator():
+        print domain.name

+This would print out:

+    example001.edu
+    example002.edu
+    ...
+    example249.edu
+    example250.edu

+There will be a slight delay when the end of a page of domains is reached and the next page is fetched, but it is no different than when you manually page through your domains.

 ## Adding Domains
 To create a domain, you would call the `dns.create()` method, supplying some or all of the following parameters: